mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 <img src="{{ site.baseurl }}/images/data_engineering/aws/storage/create_bucket.png">

 When we create a bucket, we need to give it a name that's globally distinct across all AWS buckets.
+Here we create one called `matt-sosnas-test-bucket`.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/name_bucket.png">

-We can configure access rules - let's keep it at disabled public access.
-Then our bucket is ready.
+Our bucket can have customized access rules, but let's just keep it at disabled public access for now.
+Once we select that, our bucket is ready.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/bucket_created.png">

+#### Upload files
 Let's now switch to the AWS CLI.
 In Terminal or Command Prompt, we can see our new bucket with the following command.
 (You may need to authenticate following the steps [here]({{  site.baseurl }}/AWS-Intro/#cli-command-line-interface)).

 {% include header-bash.html %}